Abraham Pais: Science historian

 In the late 1970s Pais became interested in documenting the history of modern physics.
 He felt he was in a unique position to do so, having known many of the key people and with his knowledge of the language, culture, and science.

 Pais was perhaps best known for his biography of Albert Einstein, Subtle is the Lord: The Science and the Life of Albert Einstein, and its companion volume, Einstein Lived Here (Clarendon Press/Oxford University Press, 1994).
 Subtle is the Lord won the 1983 U.S. National Book Award in Science.
 (Note: This was the award for hardcover Science.

 From 1980 to 1983 in National Book Awards history there were dual hardcover and paperback awards in most categories, and several nonfiction subcategories including General Nonfiction.
 Most of the paperback award-winners were reprints, including the 1983 Science.)

 His Inward Bound: Of matter and forces in the physical world (Clarendon Press/Oxford University Press, 1988) describes the events in physics during the preceding 100 years, and tries to explain why they happened as they did.

 In 1991 he published Niels Bohr's Times: In physics, philosophy, and polity (Clarendon Press/Oxford University Press, 1991) which describes the life and scientific contributions of Bohr.

 In 1995 he teamed with Laurie M. Brown and Sir Brian Pippard to compile a three-volume reference collection of articles portraying the scientific and cultural development of modern physics in Twentieth Century Physics (American Institute of Physics and the Institute of Physics, U.K., 1995).
 That same year Rockefeller University awarded him the Lewis Thomas Prize for Writing about Science.

 A Tale of Two Continents: A physicist's life in a turbulent world (Princeton University Press, 1997) was his autobiography.
 It refers to the 'esemplastic power of the imagination'.

 His book The Genius of Science: A portrait gallery (Oxford University Press, 2000) contains biographies of seventeen distinguished physicists he had known personally: Niels Bohr, Max Born, Paul Dirac, Albert Einstein, Mitchell Feigenbaum, Res Jost, Oskar Klein, Hans Kramers, Tsung-Dao Lee and Chen Ning Yang, John von Neumann, Wolfgang Pauli, Isidor Isaac Rabi, Robert Serber, George Uhlenbeck, Victor Frederick Weisskopf, and Eugene Wigner.

 Pais was working on a biography of Robert Oppenheimer at the time of his death.
 (Pais was a colleague of Oppenheimer's at the Institute for Advanced Studies.)
 The biography was finished by Robert P. Crease and published posthumously as J. Robert Oppenheimer: A Life (Oxford University Press, 2006).

-The American Physical Society has awarded an Abraham Pais Prize for History of Physics annually since 2005.
+The American Physical Society and American Institute of Physics established the Abraham Pais Prize for History of Physics in 2005.